tbclla/laravel-revolut-business/README.md

 ### Authorization

-In accordance with [RFC6749 10.12](https://tools.ietf.org/html/rfc6749#section-10.12), this package implements CSRF protection for the `redirect_uri`.
-This package includes a controller to handle both the authorization request and subsequent response to enforce this.
+In accordance with [RFC6749 10.12](https://tools.ietf.org/html/rfc6749#section-10.12), this package implements CSRF protection for the `redirect_uri` and includes a controller to handle both the authorization request and subsequent response to enforce this.

 #### Authorization Request